 You cannot build a strong knowledge layer without answering uncomfortable questions about ownership, validation, contribution, incentives, and decay.
 Who decides what is authoritative?
 Who curates critical knowledge domains?
 Who retires outdated content?
 Who captures tacit expertise before it walks out the door?
 Who defines the metadata that reflects how the business actually thinks?

-Those are not platform questions.
-They are leadership questions.
-That is why the knowledge layer becomes a forcing function for organizational maturity.
+Those are not platform questions but leadership questions and why the knowledge layer becomes a forcing function for organizational maturity.
 It forces prioritization, curation and explicit decisions about trust.
 And that may be the most thought-provoking part of this whole debate.

 A data lake stores large volumes of raw structured and unstructured data, while a knowledge layer organizes that information into context, relationships, authority, and relevance.
 A data lake supports scale, but a knowledge layer makes data usable for AI and decision-making.